‘It’s a Wonderful Life: A Live Radio Play’ New Year’s Day Special

-Virginia Repertory Theatre brings the Christmas classic to Richmond
+Virginia Repertory Theatre’s twist on the Christmas classic

 “Strange, isn’t it?
 Each man’s life touches so many other lives.
 When he isn’t around, he leaves an awful hole, doesn’t he?”
 These words from Clarence the unexpected angel highlight the message of the classic 1946 holiday film, “It’s a Wonderful Life.”

 Devastated by potential financial ruin, kind-hearted and generous George Bailey contemplates suicide.
 Clarence Odbody, “angel second class,” intervenes.
 In a riff on Charles Dickens’ “A Christmas Carol,” Clarence shows Bailey what life would have been like had he never been born.
 And it’s not a pretty picture.